SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Experimental Result: Efficiency Map Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike |ULrs|, the main information held by Efficiency Map (EM) results are the efficiencies for simplified models.
-These may be provided by the experimental collaborations or independently computed by theory groups.
 Efficiency maps correspond to a grid of simulated acceptance times efficiency ( :math:`A \times \epsilon` ) values for a specific signal region.
 In the following we will refer to :math:`A \times \epsilon` simply as *efficiency* and denote it by :math:`\epsilon`.